dsandstrom/task_roller/README.md

 ## Workflows

 #### Issue Status Workflow
-Anyone can create issues, however Reviewers are responsible for opening tasks to address them.
+Issues can have five statuses: Open, Being Worked On, Addressed, Resolved, and Closed.
 Here is the basic status workflow:

 ![Issue Workflow](./readme_svgs/issue-workflow.svg)

 #### Task Status Workflow
-Reviewers can create tasks, either to address an issue or completely separate.
+Tasks can have six statuses: Open, Assigned, In Progress, In Review, Complete, and Closed.
 Here is the basic status workflow:

 ![Task Workflow](./readme_svgs/task-workflow.svg)